 Time and Place of Regularly Scheduled Board Meetings for Public Participation: [Enter Time and Place of Regularly Scheduled Board Meetings for Public Participation]

-For More Information, Contact: [Enter Water System’s Contact Name and Phone Number]
+For More Information, Contact: Dale Hillard @ 831-455-2980

 About This Report

 We test the drinking water quality for many constituents as required by state and federal regulations.
 This report shows the results of our monitoring for the period of January 1 to December 31, 2024, and may include earlier monitoring data.